TomasBoda/agent-lang/thesis.md

 **Supervisor**: Tomáš Petříček

 ## TODO
-- introduce chapter called "Theoretical Background" which describes agent-based modelling as well as introduction to parsers and interpreters
-- introduce chapter called "Spreadsheet Interface" or "Web Interface"
+- introduce a section with known bugs and future improvements

 ## Abstract
 In this thesis, we develop a new programming language (AgentLang) designed exclusively for modeling agent-based simulations.
 Agent-based modeling refers to a simulation technique that analyses the dynamics of a simulation using the decisions of autonomous entities called agents and is becoming more and more popular, since these models are easier to understand than more complex mathematical models.
 The language provides constructs for defining agents and their decision-making logic, while maintaining high level of simplicity, making it simple to learn and use.
 The simulation operates in an incremental manner, allowing for evalutation and debugging of each step separately.
 Apart from the language itself, the project provides a web-based sandbox with a spreadsheet interface, through which it is possible to adjust agent parameters and values during runtime of the simulation.
 Although there are numerous agent-based tools available, this language together with the spreadsheet module aims to provide a new approach for modeling agent-based simulations and makes agent-based modeling more accessible to people of all scientific and non-scientific fields.